OliverSieweke/oliversieweke/content/javascript/inheritance/classes.md

         configurable: true,
     });

     // 4.
-The constructor's prototype property is defined to be non-writable.
+The constructor's prototype property is defined to be non-writable:
     Object.defineProperty(Vertebrate, "prototype", { writable: false });

     return Vertebrate;